michimussato/OpenStudioLandscapes-Demo-Landscape/README.md

 [OpenStudioLandscapes](https://github.com/michimussato/OpenStudioLandscapes)
 to create Landscapes similar to this one.

-This Demo Landscape lets you bypass the OpenStudioLandscapes set up and examine/experiment with a Landscape.
+This Demo Landscape lets you bypass the OpenStudioLandscapes set up procedure and gives you a quick way to examine a Landscape and experiment with it.
 This Landscape comes with these
 Features:
 - [OpenStudioLandscapes-Ayon](https://github.com/michimussato/OpenStudioLandscapes-Ayon)
 - [OpenStudioLandscapes-Dagster](https://github.com/michimussato/OpenStudioLandscapes-Dagster)